pingcap/docs/develop/dev-guide-build-cluster-in-cloud.md

 ## Step 2.
 Connect to a cluster

-1. If the MySQL client is not installed, select your operating system and follow the steps below to install
+1. If the MySQL client is not installed, select your operating system and follow the steps below to install.

 <SimpleTab>

 <div label="macOS">

-If you don't have homebrew, please move to the [brew official website](https://brew.sh/index) to install
+If you don't have Homebrew, please refer to the [brew official website](https://brew.sh/index) to install.

 {{< copyable "shell-regular" >}}